George Eaton (journalist)

 George Eaton (born 27 November 1986) is a British writer and journalist.
-He is Senior Online Editor of the New Statesman, a position he was appointed to in February 2020.
-He was previously political editor from 2014 to 2018, joint deputy editor from 2018 to 2019, and an Assistant Editor from 2019 to 2020.
+He is Senior Editor (Politics) of the New Statesman, a position he was appointed to in January 2024.
+He was previously political editor from 2014 to 2018 and joint deputy editor from 2018 to 2019, when he was moved to Assistant Editor after his controversial Roger Scruton interview.